piotrplenik/clean-code-php/README.md

 ### Make objects have private/protected members

-* `public` methods and properties are most dangerous for changes, because some outside code may easily rely on them and you can't control what code relies on them.
-Modifications in class are dangerous for all users of class.
+* `public` methods and properties are most dangerous for changes, because some outside code may easily rely on them and you can't control what code relies on them. **Modifications in class are dangerous for all users of class.**
 * `protected` methods are as dangerous as public, because they are available in scope of any child class.
-This effectively means that difference between public and protected is only in access mechanism, but encapsulation guarantee remains the same.
-Modifications in class are dangerous for all descendant classes.
+This effectively means that difference between public and protected is only in access mechanism, but encapsulation guarantee remains the same. **Modifications in class are dangerous for all descendant classes.**
-* `private` methods are your safe harbor in this doubtful world.
-They guarantee you that code in your methods is dangerous to modify only in boundaries of single class (which means that when you have tests for your protected/public methods that cover all calls of your private method, and as long as you don't do magic, like side effects or usage of global state, you are safe for modifications and you won't have [Jenga effect](http://www.urbandictionary.com/define.php?term=Jengaphobia&defid=2494196)).
+* `private` methods are guarantee you that code in your methods is **dangerous to modify only in boundaries of single class** (you are safe for modifications and you won't have [Jenga effect](http://www.urbandictionary.com/define.php?term=Jengaphobia&defid=2494196)).

 Therefore, use `private` by default and `public/protected` when you need to provide access for external classes.